Tencent/paxosstore/README.md

    - **Certain** component for normal PaxosLog + DB design;
    - **Paxoskv** component for Key Value(PaxosLog-as-value);

-   In addition, the following items ar planned for open source by October 2017.
+   In addition, the following items are planned for open source by October 2017.
  - __A high performance Key-Value system__
  - __A system that supports rich data structures such as queues and collections__
  - __A high performance storage engine based on LSM-tree__